opendaylight/docs/docs/contributor-guides/coding-guidelines/coding-guidelines-java.rst

 Public methods are obviously entry-points, hence are mostly glanced over by users.

+For readability, keep each of the above field groups together and separate groups by exactly *one empty line*.
+Avoid interleaving unrelated fields across groups (e.g., mixing ``private final`` and ``private volatile`` fields).

 Overall this has worked really well so far because;

 -  the first group gives a 10000-foot overview of what is going on in the class,